 1. Art isn’t a result, it’s a journey ~ Seth Godin

 Often when we create something and fail, we attach this precious idea of our creative worth to the result or outcome.
 Failed shoot?
-Poorly executed idea?
+A poorly executed idea?
 Didn’t turn out the way you wanted?
-Well guess what, your worth as an artist (and a person) isn’t attached to that result.
+Well, guess what, your worth as an artist (and a person) isn’t attached to that result.
 Focus on the bigger picture, your journey as a photographer.
 We’re all at different stages on our journey so how can you compare results?

 Love this?
 Read Seth Godin’s: The Icarus Deception: How High Will You Fly?